 How is chronic indigestion diagnosed?

-Your caregiver will ask about your signs and symptoms, and how long you have had them.
+Your healthcare provider will ask about your signs and symptoms, and how long you have had them.
 He will ask about other health conditions you have now, or have had in the past, such as a stomach ulcer.
 He will also ask if you have a family history of esophageal, stomach, or intestinal cancer.

 How is chronic indigestion treated?

-Caregivers will treat any medical condition that may be causing your chronic indigestion.
+Healthcare providers will treat any medical condition that may be causing your chronic indigestion.
 You may also need any of the following:

 - Medicines decrease the amount of acid in your stomach.